coder187/ci-ms4-concerttravel/README.md

 3. Click **Download Zip**
 4. Extract the downloaded file to the location where you want the cloned directory.

-## Known Bugs
-1. The input text box for the recipe Method on the add recipe page should be larger to accomdate more text.
-1. The input text box for the recipe Method on the add recipe page are numbered but they need to be styled so that they more visible.
-1. Users can rate the same recipes more than once.
-1. Referential Integrity is not enforced for Allergen Delete.
-1. Style element embedded to allow narrow margins on home page.

 ## Credits
 ### Code